azizfcb/linkedin-oauth-helper/README.md

 # linkedin-oauth-helper
 This is a helper script to handle LinkedIn OAuth.
-For a detailed, step-by-step guide, please refer to the [LinkedIn OAuth guide](http://www.linkedin.com/developer/apps).
+For a detailed, step-by-step guide, please refer to this [article I wrote](https://www.azaytek.com/how-to-publish-to-linkedin-via-api/).
 If you found this repository useful, please consider giving it a star ⭐ on GitHub.
 This helps to promote the project and show your support.

 ## How it works